The world class vineyards of Burgundy, France

 To traverse the Bourgogne vineyards is to follow the Route des Grands Crus, opened in 1937: a sixty-kilometre ribbon winding from Dijon to Santenay, now entirely UNESCO-listed.
 We followed it, through a mosaic of unique clos, each shaped by relief, exposure and geology—a millennium-long dialogue between man and nature.

-Route des Grands Crus, Burgundy.
+The Route des Grands Crus in Burgundy

 Little wonder that Burgundy, this single vast vineyard, yields some of the greatest wines in the world.

-Travel with my Books in English
+Embark on a journey with my Books in English